Dundee Roller Derby

-Dundee Roller Derby is a flat track roller derby league based in Dundee, Scotland.
+Dundee Roller Derby (DRD) is a flat track roller derby league based in Dundee, Scotland.
 There are two travel teams, the Silvery Tayzers (A), and the Bonnie Colliders (B), as well as three home teams who play in intraleague competitions: Jutes of Hazzard, Press Gangsters and Jammin' Dodgers.

 Dundee Roller Derby is a member of the Women's Flat Track Derby Association (WFTDA) and has had several members play for Team Scotland Roller Derby.